(Part 3 of 4)

 Then he imagined actually being there, looking down into a darkness that was terrifying yet tempting to behold, and finally taking the leap into it – falling, falling, falling and discovering there was nothing after all to be afraid of, that it was a wonderful, free place to be, without the pain of grief and guilt.

-But then he thought of Jeannie, and of how it would hurt her again if he did anything like that.
+But then he thought of his little sister, and of how it would hurt her again if he did anything like that.
 So, he just kept walking, going further every time through the rest of spring and early summer.